kumaravelrajan/ChordPlusPlus/docs/Final_report.md

    There always exists the possibility that the attacker can generate multiple public-private key pairs or manipulate its IP and port.
 However, each new joinee has to solve the PoW puzzle.
 With a high difficulty for the PoW puzzle, it becomes very difficult to successfully execute a ID mapping attack.

-1. Using a distrusted set to protect against eclipse attacks - todo (How does getSuccessor work in brief and how the distrust set protects against eclipse attacks) -
+1. Using a distrusted set to protect the network from malicious nodes - todo (How does getSuccessor work in brief and how the distrust set protects against eclipse attacks) -

 ### Peer to Peer protocol